| High precision measurements

 - Since the adhesion between water and the glass fiber exceeds the cohesion of water, a detachment of the water contact is avoided even at high negative pressures .
 The occasional loss of the water contact by cavitation nuclei at the fiber tip leads to an anomal increase of reflected laser light and can be clearly identified in the measurement.

-- Equiped with 20 m measuring glass fiber.
+- Equipped with 20 m measuring glass fiber.

 - A damaged glass fiber tip can easily be repaired within a few minutes.